bronson/error_page_assets/README.md

 * Do we still need to use digest:true?
 * Use an initializer to automatically add error pages to the sprockets config?
 * Rails generator to move your error pages?
+* I haven't bothered with `I18n.available_locales`/`404.es.html`.
+If you'd like localization, please file an issue.

 ## Alternatives